akudo7/kudos-gpt/README.md

 # Comming features soon(I hope...)

-- Replacing the Assistants API with the Azure OpenAI
-- Supporting the retrieval with the Azure OpenAI
-- Supporting LlamaIndex for Local RAG [(if the LlamaIndex.TS had a way without any APIKeys)](https://github.com/run-llama/LlamaIndexTS/issues/299)
 - Supporting to trained on permissive data with local models

 By the way, I have been thinking of focusing local LLMs, and deprecating the OpenAI and Azure OpenAI.
 Let me know what you think.